Adhish-ece/raspberry-pi-cctv/README.md

 - Motion detection using a PIR sensor (GPIO2)
 - 5-second video recording with a USB webcam (OpenCV)
 - Automatic video upload to a Discord channel
-- Lightweight and works offline on a Raspberry Pi
+- Lightweight and works on a Raspberry Pi 3,4,5

 ---